nanlabs/automation-seed/README.md

 ## Executing Tests

-You can specify the `suite`s within `./config/wdio.suites.conf.ts`.
+You can specify the `suites` within `./config/wdio.suites.conf.ts`.

 ### Available Scripts